Roasted Salmon Quinoa Bowls with Avocado, Cucumber & Green Goddess Dressing

 Step-by-Step Instructions

+Step 1.
+Prepare the salmon.
 Grease a foil-lined baking sheet with 1 tablespoon of the oil.
-Season the salmon with 1/2 teaspoon salt and several grinds of pepper.
-Place the salmon on the greased baking sheet and drizzle with another tablespoon of the oil.
+Season the salmon with ½ teaspoon salt and several grinds of pepper, place on the baking sheet, and drizzle with another tablespoon of oil.

 salmon on baking sheet

-Roast for about 10 minutes, or until the salmon is just cooked through.
+Step 2.
+Roast the salmon.
+Roast for about 10 minutes, or until just cooked through.

 Lined baking sheet of roasted salmon.

-While the salmon roasts, toss the quinoa with the remaining two tablespoons oil.
+Step 3.
+Prep the quinoa.
+While the salmon roasts, toss the quinoa with the remaining 2 tablespoons of oil.

 tossing quinoa with oil

-Assemble the bowls: Spoon about 1 cup of quinoa into each bowl.
-Top each bowl with a piece of roasted salmon, sliced cucumbers, and diced avocado.
-Sprinkle the avocado and cucumbers with a little salt.
-Sprinkle with the fresh herbs, if using.
-Serve with the bowls with the green goddess dressing and lemon wedges.
+Step 4.
+Assemble the bowls.
+Spoon about 1 cup of quinoa into each bowl.
+Top with a piece of roasted salmon, sliced cucumbers, and diced avocado.
+Sprinkle the avocado and cucumbers with a little salt, then add fresh herbs if using.
+Serve with green goddess dressing and lemon wedges.

 Plate with roasted salmon, quinoa, avocado, cucumber, and green goddess dressing.